 Rudimentary checking is performed on the email address supplied.
 Of course it should be a valid address, but it at least has to match "*@*.*" and not have more than one "@" in it.

 A record with a type of 1 holds manifest information.
-This data applies to all following detail records until either the end of the file or another type 1 record.
-Normally a type 1 record would occur immediately after the type 6 and type 7 records, and after this would come one or more detail records.
-You can include more than one manifest in a file by including another type 1 record and associated detail records.
+This data applies to all following shipment records until either the end of the file or another type 1 record.
+Normally a type 1 record would occur immediately after the type 6 and type 7 records, and after this would come one or more shipment records.
+You can include more than one manifest in a file by including another type 1 record and associated shipment records.

 For Air-AMS, the manifest information record is required, and all the fields must be supplied.
 Additionally, if you send multiple manifests in a single file, they must all have the same manifest_destination.